 Victory deserves to be celebrated!
 As you make improvements pat yourself on the back.
 Changing habits is a process and a lot of work that should be rewarded along the way.
 Michelle tells about how she rewarded herself with a new set of pots and pans, after her kitchen habits included cooking meals from scratch.
 Find little rewards to give yourself each month, week, or day, if that helps you stay on track.
 Simple rewards like a warm bath, a dinner out, or a walk along the boardwalk might be the very thing that re-energizes you to continue your pursuit.

 - Be Patient

 Change is hard and real change usually takes time, persistence and most of all patience.
 If change were easy, everyone would be doing it.
 The thing that sets successful people apart from the unsuccessful people is they stick with it and do it anyway.
 Even if they don’t feel like it.
 Be patient with yourself and take it one step at a time.

 Many people don’t transform their bad habits.
 They live out their days unhappy and unhealthy.
 The sad part is, they don’t have to.
 We all have the same 24 hours in a day.
 How we use it and the choices we make are up to us.
-Mark wanted to lose weight and live healthy.
-He wanted it badly enough that he changed his old habits and created new ones.
-He used the same time to change his diet and incorporate exercise and an improved thought life, as the time he would have used to sit on the couch, make poor eating choices and be self-critical.
+Michelle wanted to lose weight and live healthy.
+She wanted it badly enough that she changed her old habits and created new ones.
+She used the same time to change her diet and incorporate exercise and an improved thought life, as the time she would have used to sit on the couch, make poor eating choices and be self-critical.